f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 labs.
 It should be noted that many permutations of the Device Onboarding process exist due to the nature of different organizations.
-This class is designed to teach enough information so that you can then apply the knowledge learned and help articulate and/or deliver a specific solution.
+This class is designed to teach enough information so that you can then apply the knowledge learned and help articulate and/or deliver a specific solution for your environment.

 ..
 TODO:: Add logical diagram